 scholarships-and-grants

-Working with Families Scholarship - Open
+Working with Families Scholarship

 NSW Health is excited to partner with the Health Education and Training Institute (HETI) to offer scholarships to support NSW Health Mental Health Service staff providing mental support to children and youth, to undertake the Working with Families unit (8ALF019).